pwdel/openllm-framework/README.md

 Implicit in the above but not mentioned is the time we have to run things on computers.
 If we had infinite time, none of the above would matter, we could just take a tiny computing resource and just set it to solve whatever we want it to solve beyond the heat death of the Universe.
 But obviously this is fanciful and there are competitive pressures in life, so we may not even have a week or even a few days to compute somthing, it might need to be instantanous or within an hour or so.

 This brings up Big O notation (O) which is used to describe the upper bound of an algorithm's running time.
-You might say that for a particular task, we only will allow a certain number of seconds or hours and assign that the notation O, and anything beyond that would be called Theta $\Theta\left(\frac{T}{n}\right)$.
+One might say that for a particular task, we only will allow a certain number of seconds or hours and assign that the notation O, and anything beyond that would be called Theta $\Theta\left(\frac{T}{n}\right)$.

 Within Large Language Models (LLM's), the smallest unit of text for a given application is called a, "token."
 Tokens can be a words, parts of a words (such as a syllable or a subword), or even punctuation, depending on how the model's input is tokenized.
 Tokenization is the process of breaking down text into these manageable pieces (tokens) so that it can be read and written by a computer.
 So that being said, Encoding in the context of tokens is a way to translate human language to computer bits and bytes.